 Troy guard Emil Jones wasn’t looking to change his image.
 He wasn’t trying to make a fashion statement.
 Jones just let his competitive nature get the best of him when he made a friendly wager with teammate Hunter Williams before Troy’s matchup with Georgia State on Dec.
-15.advised
+15.

 Williams and Jones made a bet that Jones would dunk during the contest with the Panthers.
 If he didn’t he would have to cut his hair into a Mohawk.

 As Jones took the court against Arkansas-Little Rock on Saturday, it was apparent to those who didn’t see the game in Troy a week earlier that Jones did not record a dunk.
 At least, however, he is a man of his word.

 “(Williams) first said he wanted to cut it anyway he wanted if I didn’t get the dunk, but I couldn’t let that happen.
 We settled on a Mohawk,” Jones said.

 But, the bet doesn’t end there.
 Jones is obligated to keep the ‘do’ until he does go above the rim in a game.

 “I have to keep it until I dunk,” Jones said.
 “I’ll get one soon.
 I can’t worry about that though.
 We’ve got to concentrate on winning games.”